grpc-ecosystem/grpc-gateway/README.md

   header.
 - HTTP headers that start with 'Grpc-Metadata-' are mapped to gRPC metadata (prefixed with `grpcgateway-`).
-- While configurable, the default unmarshalling uses [jsonpb](https://pkg.go.dev/github.com/golang/protobuf/jsonpb) with `OrigName: true`.
+- While configurable, the default {un,}marshaling uses [jsonpb](https://pkg.go.dev/github.com/golang/protobuf/jsonpb) with
+  `OrigName: true`.